avlis-MMO/Data-Analysis/README.md

 # Data-Analyses

-A compilation of scripts I wrote to learn more about data analyses
+Projects I made to implement what I learned about data analyses.

-Some of the scripts are just pure data scrapping using beautiful soup others are just pure data processing and visualisation using matplotlib and seaborn, and others have both
+The projects involve, just cleaning data, data visualization, or scrapping data or a mixture of them, each projet is indentify what was done to the data, and better explanation is on each project readme file.